- Election Info

 Any registered voter in Oklahoma may vote by absentee ballot.
 It is not necessary to give a reason for voting absentee.

-*Note: If you are a Uniformed Services Member, spouse, dependent or Overseas Citizen, DO NOT COMPLETE THESE FORMS.
-Instead, go to http://www.fvap.gov/ to download and complete the Federal Post Card Application.
+*Note: If you are a Uniformed Services Member, spouse, dependent or Overseas Citizens you must apply for absentee ballots using the OK Voter Portal or go to http://www.fvap.gov/ to download and complete the Federal Post Card Application.

 Title 26 of the Oklahoma Statutes provides that any person who knowingly executes a false application for an absentee ballot shall be deemed guilty of a felony.
 Any person deemed guilty of a felony under provisions of Title 26 shall, upon conviction, be confined in the State Penitentiary for not more than five (5) years, or fined not more than Fifty Thousand Dollars ($50,000.00), or both.